-Lighting makes all the difference in your family travel photos.
-Common issues include backlit subjects, sun in the wrong position, dark locations, and wrong camera settings for the lighting.
+Lighting makes all the difference in your photos.
+Common issues include backlit subjects, sun in the wrong position, dark locations, poor natural light, and wrong camera settings for the lighting.

 To be fast, just let the camera determine the settings.
 It’s just not worth it (in a rush) to try to use any form of manual mode.
 You want that spectacular, star-filled sky, long exposure night shot, knock yourself out with manual.
 To get that great Instagram shot on the run, use the “green box.”

-As for the rest, there’s a few travel photography tips we have with regard to lighting.
+As for the rest, there’s a few photography tips for good pictures we have with regard to lighting.

 - Get up early or stay out a little later.
 Take advantage of “golden hour” lighting.
 This is the light that occurs for one hour before and one hour after sunrise and sunset.
 The lighting is softer, at this time and colors will really pop.

 - Put the light (natural or artificial) in front of your subject.
 If you can’t get the light in front of the subject, at least get it from one side or the other.
 Never behind your subject.